truongpx396/mantu-new-wiki/mobile_erp/development/foundation/architecture.md

 In today's organization, there is only one interface of each type per **Product**.

 ### <span style='color:#424241;'> Products and Modules </span>
-**Products** are independent sets of features answering to specific business challenges.
+> **Products** are independent sets of features answering to specific business challenges.
 Due to their complexity, Products are sub-divided in **Modules** focusing on smaller business scopes.
+{.is-info}

 The development of each Module is under the responsibility of a **SCRUM team**.

 The exhaustive list of our Products and Modules is available on the [Product Catalogue](https://arp.amaris.com/HouseOfApps/Products).

 ### <span style='color:#424241;'> Apps and Modules </span>
-Putting both concepts together, it appears that the feature of the same mobile app can be associated to different Modules.
+> Putting both concepts together, it appears that the feature of the same mobile app can be associated to different Modules.
 This creates several challenges:
+{.is-info}

 * How to identify the **SCRUM team** to contact in case of a bug or feedback on the app?
 * How to enable parallel **Module** development on the same mobile app?